fusionjs/fusionjs/fusion-plugin-universal-events/README.md

 ```

 - `type: string` - Required.
 The type of event to listen on
-- `callback: (payload: Object, ...args) => Object` - Required.
+- `callback: (payload: Object, ctx?) => Object` - Required.
 Runs when an event of matching type occurs.
 Should return a modified `payload`

 #### `events.flush`